ballerina-guides/integration-tutorials/content-based-message-routing/README.md

 ## Overview

-In this tutorial, you will develop an appointment reservation service for several hospitals.
-Requests are routed to the relevant hospital based on the content of the request payload.
+In this tutorial, you will develop a service via which you can reserve appointments at several hospitals.
+The requests are routed to the relevant hospital based on the content of the request payload.

 To implement this use case, you will develop a REST service with a single resource using Visual Studio Code with the Ballerina Swan Lake extension.
-The resource will receive the user request, select the hospital service based on `hospital_id`, send a request to the hospital service, and respond with the correct reservation details.
+The resource will receive the user request, select the hospital endpoint based on the hospital ID, send a request to make a reservation at the hospital service, and respond with the correct reservation details.

 The flow is as follows: